web-dave/webdave.de/src/assets/posts/cypress.md

 All tests must be nested in an `it()`. the `it()` has no real meaning, it's about writing tests that are readable by the developer.

-### We can also organize the tests further.
+### We can further organize the tests

-For example, we can define test suits and then write the tests in them.
+For example, we can define test suits and write tests in them.
 A test suit is defined using `describe()`

 ```JavaScript